 At the completion of the basic education stage of Finland education system, students are given the choice between pursuing general and vocational education.
 General Education usually takes three years to complete and does not qualify students for pursuing any particular profession or occupation.
 After completing the General Upper Secondary Education, the students have to take the Finnish matriculation examination to be eligible for various educational universities or universities of applied sciences for bachelor’s degrees.

 The other route which students of Finland can choose is Vocational Upper Secondary Education and Training in which students are provided basic skills required in their chosen field by allotting them to workplaces through an apprenticeship agreement or a training agreement.
-The institution facilitating the program curates a personal capability development plan for its students, drafting the content, schedule and schemes of study.
+The institution facilitating the program curates a personal capability development plan for its students, drafting the content, schedule, and schemes of study.
 After concluding this level, the students are eligible to opt for further studies at universities or universities of applied sciences to enter the higher education stage in Finland education system.

 Higher Education (Universities/Universities of Applied Sciences)

 Under the higher level of Finland Education system, the academic institutions are bifurcated into regular universities and Universities of Applied Sciences.
 There are various postgraduate degrees as well in higher scientific and artistic education, i.e. licentiate and doctoral degrees.
-The time duration to complete a bachelor degree in the regular universities is 3 years and the master’s program is of 2 years.
-Whereas, the students who pursue their higher education in Universities of Applied Sciences in Finland, are awarded UAS Bachelor’s and UAS Master’s degree.
+The time duration to complete a bachelor’s degree in regular universities is 3 years and the master’s program is of 2 years.
+Whereas, the students who pursue their higher education in Universities of Applied Sciences in Finland, are awarded UAS Bachelor’s and UAS Master’s degrees.

 In Finland education system, the degrees offered by the Universities of Applied Sciences usually take between 3.5 and 4.5 years to get completed.
 Those students who want to pursue UAS Master’s program in these universities must have completed their bachelor’s degree or any other suitable degree along with having 3 years of relevant work experience in their field.